 4.who lie on ivory couches, relaxed upon their divans, eating rams from the flock and calves of the stall,

 5.who chant to the sound of the harp like David (they invent musical instruments for themselves),

-6.who drink bowls of wine and anoint themselves with the finest oils, but are not grieved for the brokenness of Joseph.
+6.who drink bowls of wine and anoint themselves with the finest oils, but are not grieved for the ruin of Joseph.

 7. Therefore, they will now go into exile with the first exiles, and He will refuse the cry of those who are at ease.

 ¶8.
 My Lord, Jehovah, has sworn by His life!
-Jehovah, God of Hosts, says, “I abhor the pride of Jacob and hate his citadels, and I will deliver up the city and its fulness.”
+Jehovah, God of Hosts, says, “I abhor the pride of Jacob and hate his citadels, and I will deliver up the city and its fullness.”

 9. And it will come to pass that if ten men remain in one house, they will die.

 10. And his kinsman will take him up, and the one burning incense for him, to carry his bones from the house.
 And he will say to someone in the innermost parts of the house, “Are any still with you?”
 And that one will say, “None.”
 And he will say, “Hush!”
 (So as not to bring the name of Jehovah to remembrance.)

 11. For behold, Jehovah is giving commandment, and He will beat the great house into fragments and the little house into pieces.

 12. Do horses run on a crag, or does one plow there with oxen?
 But you turn judgment into poison, and the fruit of righteousness into wormwood,